josf/cljs-xml/README.md

 library is an attempt to write something like [clojure.data.xml](https://github.com/clojure/data.xml) that will work in the browser. `data.xml` relies on Java's xml processing tools.
-This lib uses the DOM tools to parse documents.
+This lib uses the browser's DOM APIs to parse documents.

 ## Setup